GreatCowBASIC/Help/output/md/overview_apple_macos_gcbasic.md

    gcbasic
 ```

-Now you should be able create GCB source files with your favourite
+Now you should be able to create GCB source files with your favourite
 editor and compile those files with the gcbasic compiler.

 <span class="strong">**Programming microcontrollers**</span>